quyench94/express-graphql/README.md

 ## Webhook:

-- [ ] Every time news is read by someone, the system will callback to a pre-registered endpoint of the Publisher to notify them.
+- [x] Every time news is read by someone, the system will callback to a pre-registered endpoint of the Publisher to notify them.

 ## Technical requirements

 - [x] The API system should be written in TypeScript (you can pick any framework of your choice)

-- [ ] Should using GraphQL with DataLoader pattern
+- [x] Should using GraphQL with DataLoader pattern

 - [x] API documentation can be generated using your API design

-- [ ] Unit tests should be written and green
+- [x][Cover 50%] Unit tests should be written and green.

 ## Submission:

 - [x] Push your project onto a Github / Gitlab repository

-- [x] Deploy the system onto a platform of your choice.
+- [x][AWS Lambda] Deploy the system onto a platform of your choice.
 Be able to deploy your project to a serverless platform (such as AWS Lambda) is a big plus.
 ---

 # Author